rust-lang/book/src/ch09-02-vectors.md

 # v.push(8);
 ```

 Same thing, we `push` a `6`.
-And, in this case, the same thing will happen:
+In this case, the same thing will happen:
 `push` looks at the values of `capacity` and `len`, and sees that we don't have
 room for a second element.
 So here's what it does: it requests room for twice
 as many elements as we currently have.
 In this case, that means two elements.
-It then copies the existing element over into the new memory allocation, and
+Once it gets the memory it requested, the code in `push` copies the existing
-then copies the `6` into the next open slot.
-After updating the internal
+element over into the new memory allocation then copies the `6` into the next
-values, it now looks like this:
+open slot.
+After updating the internal values, the vector now looks like this:

 ```text
 struct Vec<T> {